 6 months later you do inventory and notice that you have a lot of a particular type of supply that you never use.
 Instead of tying up money in useless supplies, you decide to return it.
 When you buy on account at Home Depot, you can return the stuff up to a year later.

-I use a platinum AMEX charge card for my business and have for years.
+I use the Business Platinum Card from American Express for my business and have for years.
 It offers mountains of credit (which must be paid off in full each month), all the bookkeeping features I need (should say my accountant needs) and the rewards I earn are fantastic.

 Let’s talk about AMEX’ bookkeeping features for businesses.